danielmiessler/fabric/extract-wisdom/dmiessler/extract-wisdom-1.0.0/README.md

 ## Description

-**`extractwisdom` addresses the problem of there being **too much content** out there, as well as it taking too long to take manual notes on the content you do actually read, watch, or listen to.**
+**`extractwisdom` addresses the problem of **too much content** and too little time.**

+Not only that, but it's also too easy to forget the stuff do read, watch, or listen to.

-The tool _extracts wisdom_ from any content that can be translated into text.
-Some examples of content include:
+The tool _extracts wisdom_ from any content that can be translated into text, for example:

 - Podcast transcripts
 - Academic papers